-Some of you may know my book Urban Empathy-True Life Adventures of Compassion on the Streets of NY

-where I give actual examples of practicing Nonviolent Communication, including in some challenging situations.
+Some of you may know my book, Urban Empathy: True Life Adventures of Compassion on the Streets of NY, where I give real-life examples of practicing Nonviolent Communication, including in some challenging situations.

-One of the first stories is about my listening empathically to a five year old, who is screaming and upset.
+One of the first stories is about me listening empathically to a 5-year-old, who is screaming and upset.
 She had been hitting her brother with a towel, as a way of playing, but her parents didn’t like it and had taken the towel from her by force (they were concerned her brother was not enjoying the game).
-It took all of two minutes to guess — in the midst of her screaming and crying — to guess her needs: a desire for fun and also for choice.
+It took all of two minutes to guess — even in the midst of her screaming and crying — to guess her needs: a desire for fun and also for choice.

-I saw that he was interacting with one of my neighbor’s cat and I offered an empathy guess–“It looks like you’re having fun!”
+I saw that he was interacting with one of my neighbor’s cats and I offered an empathy guess–“It looks like you’re having fun!”
 He was still crying and said in response, “Yes, I like the cats.
 But I don’t understand — why do I have to go home now?”
 I thought this was a reasonable question — I often have a need for understanding (on both cognitive and empathic levels).
 So I asked him, “Would you like me to go check with your mom about why she wants you to come home now?”
 At this point, he smiled, stopped crying, and said with some excitement, “Yes!!”

 His mom told me dinner was ready; when I told Mack this again (who was now nearby) he was very clear: “No, it’s not!
 I know she hasn’t made it yet!”
 When I asked mom about this again, she told me it’s true — dinner is not ready; she just wants him to come home (and listen to her, in effect).
 So she’d basically made that up as an excuse.
 She then went on to say to another neighbor about how difficult kids become as they get older — and her son is just four years old!

 What stands out for me in this experience is, first of all, how basic and primary the need is to understand what’s happening and what’s motivating a request.
-Even a four year old has this need to understand.
+Even a 4-year-old has this need to understand.
 I also was struck by the mother’s response: Ironically, I think if she’d be honest with her son: that she wants to focus on other things in the house and she wants him inside where she knows he’s safe, he would have been more responsive (and a win-win strategy might have emerged).
 She also would have been building a different kind of relationship with her son– of mutual trust and respect, and honesty.

-While this situation has to do with a four year old, I actually see this dynamic happen regularly between adults and including in the work place.
-Any time where there is a power differential—for example, a manager at work and their reports — it can be easy to “just give orders:” to state what you want done with out connecting with the other person and the need that would be met, or exploring what work for both parties.
+While this situation has to do with a 4-year-old, I actually see this dynamic happen regularly between adults and including in the workplace.
+Any time where there is a power differential—for example, a manager at work and their reports — it can be easy to “just give orders:” to state what you want to be done without connecting with the other person and the need that would be met, or exploring what works for both parties.
 While this approach can meet some immediate needs—for efficiency, for example, or ease, I question (based on experience) how this approach works in the long term, in developing mutual respect and care.